Creating Care Partnerships

 Where will we carry out this study?

-We have decided to base this study in care homes, as care homes face particular challenges to doing and using research – this has been brought into the spotlight by the current COVID crisis.
+We decided to base this study in care homes, as care homes face particular challenges to doing and using research – this was brought into the spotlight by the COVID crisis.
 Important work is already underway in care homes to build support for producing and using research.
 However, this work has not always made a big difference to how research is done or whether it is used to improve the experiences of people who use care and support.

 The new Research Practice Partnerships